IHE/ITI.DSUBm/input/pagecontent/issues.md

 ### Open Issues

-- **[DSUBm_001](https://github.com/IHE/ITI.DSUBm/issues/9)**: This profile defines a Subscription framework using R4B version of FHIR, in order to improve the subscription functional from the R4 version.
-Are there any compelling arguments to use R4 version of FHIR?

-- **[DSUBm_002](https://github.com/IHE/ITI.DSUBm/issues/10)**: The AuditEvents for each transaction are not yet profiled because the IG publisher, at the moment, does not allow to further constrain a profile coming from a different FHIR version of the IG.

 - **[DSUBm_003](https://github.com/IHE/ITI.DSUBm/issues/11)**: The DUSBm Profile proposed changes to the [DSUB](https://profiles.ihe.net/ITI/TF/Volume1/ch-26.html) Profile in order to extend DSUB with a RESTfull search functionality of the subscriptions.
 See [here](other.html) for the proposed changes.
 Is this functionality something useful to extend DSUB or are the proposed changes too challenging?